PauliusMacernis/KnowledgeBase/README.md

  - Is there any difference between `HTML5` and `HTML 5` (see the space in between)?

 ## Linux
+ - What is the difference between Unix and Linux?
+ - What is \*nix?
  - What is the difference between `>` (redirect) and `|` (pipe) ?

 ## SQL